Fostering information pack

 Please raise this in the first instance with your Assessing Social Worker or the Team Manager or Assistant Team Manager.

-Buckinghamshire County Council has a complaints process that you are entitled to use.
+We have a complaints process that you are entitled to use.
 The address below is also the contact for compliments and comments, if you prefer that they go to someone other than the worker involved.

-Compliments & Complaints Team
+Compliments and Complaints Team

 For further information please contact: